telefonicaid/fiware-IoTAgent-Cplusplus/doc/deploy.md

   /usr/local/iot/bin/iotagent -n qa -i  x.x.x.x -d /usr/local/iot/lib -c ./config.json -v DEBUG  &
 ```

+#### Starting IoTAgent as Manager
+For doing so, you have to include another parameter into the command line: "-m".
+Please be aware that it will start a new process with IP and Port as specified by command line, so if you plan to start both iotagent and iotagent-manager in the same machine, ports must be different.

 Replace  x.x.x.x  with  VM IP address.
 By default  iotagent listen in port 8080

 #### Starting IoTAgent as a Service